GCollector/recostly2/README.md

 4. **Set up Supabase**

    - Create a new Supabase project
-   - Run the migration file in `supabase/migrations/` to set up the database schema
+   - Run the migration files in `supabase/migrations/` to set up the database schema
    - Deploy the edge functions in `supabase/functions/`

 5. **Configure Stripe**